Mandolin: Piccolo

 The piccolo or sopranino mandolin is a rare member of the family, tuned one octave above the mandola and one fourth above the mandolin (C4–G4–D5–A5); the same relation as that of the piccolo (to the western concert flute) or violino piccolo (to the violin and viola).
 One model was manufactured by the Lyon & Healy company under the Leland brand.
-A handful of contemporary luthiers build piccolo mandolins.
+A handful of modern intruments makers build piccolo mandolins.

 Alto

 The mandola, termed the tenor mandola in Britain and Ireland and liola or alto mandolin in continental Europe, is tuned a fifth below the mandolin, in the same relationship as that of the viola to the violin.
 Some also call this instrument the "alto mandola".
 Its scale length is typically about 16+1/2 in.
 It is normally tuned like a viola (perfect fifth below the mandolin) and tenor banjo: C3–G3–D4–A4.